DeclanChidlow/vale.rocks/src/posts/regarding-my-death.md

 > [!IMPORTANT]
 > While alive, I reserve the right to modify these wishes.
 The only version of this document that should be referenced or considered valid is the version that is live on Vale.Rocks at the time of my confirmed death.
 >
-> If this document has been edited by someone who is not me (Declan Chidlow), then it should be considered invalid, and the last version edited by myself should be considered canonical.
+> If this document has been edited by someone who is not me (Declan Chidlow), then it should be considered invalid, and the last version edited by me should be considered canonical.

 ## Euthanasia

 I care deeply about how I think -- about agency, clarity, curiosity, and creativity.
 If those are gone, then I am gone.
-Especially if I am brain dead; I am dead.
+Especially if I am brain dead, I am dead.
 Kill me.

 My biggest fear in life is a degenerative disease that slowly takes me, so in the event of motor neurone disease (MND), Alzheimer's, dementia, or similar, I have intent to pursue voluntary assisted dying.